HFAnalyticsLab/domcare_hospital_LBBD/README.md

 * which groups of hospital patients were at higher risk of requiring domiciliary care after discharge.

 This project is a collaboration between Care City and the Health Foundation.

+## Outputs
+The findings have been published in [BMJ Open](https://bmjopen.bmj.com/content/12/9/e061875.abstract).

 ## Data sources